Watson-Personal-Assistant/developer/_content/analytics/analytics_pages.md

 ![Intents by conversation]({{site.baseurl}}/analytics/intents_intents_by_conversation.PNG)

 In figure 14, of the top performers the `#hello_intent` had the highest average confidence score.
-The `#quesitons-feeling` intent also returned a high confidence score on average at 97.52%.
+The `#questions-feeling` intent also returned a high confidence score on average at 97.52%.

 ![Intents by conversation - top]({{site.baseurl}}/analytics/intents_intents_by_avg_confidence.PNG)